-Initial Dreamer DACA applications will now be accepted due to the recent US Supreme Court case on DACA.
+Initial Dreamer DACA applications ARE NOT being accepted EVEN AFTER the US Supreme Court case on DACA.
 We will keep you posted on any changes.

 - You will need to prove that you entered the USA before your 16th birthday.